 The stack resides in DATA memory space and grows upwards.
 The PUSH instruction first increments the Stack Pointer (SP) and then copies the byte into the stack.
-The Stack more than one register bank, the SP should be initialized to a different location not used for data storage.
+The Stack Pointer is initialized to 0x07 after a reset and it is incremented once to start from location